next-exp/sw-docs/docs/source/production.rst

 NEXT-100 (30-10-24)
 -----------------------------

-A more recent dataset using also fast simulations has been produced for two different vessel pressures: High Pressure Run (HPR) with 13.5 bar and Low Pressure Run (LPR) with 5 bar.
+A dataset using fast simulations has been produced for two different vessel pressures: High Pressure Run (HPR) with 13.5 bar and Low Pressure Run (LPR) with 5 bar.

-The highlights of this production (to distinguish it from the previous one) are:
+The highlights of this production (distinct from the first production) are:

 * More statistics for the High Energy calibration and radiogenics at HPR.
 * First Kr and High Energy calibration data at LPR.